 All that glitters is not gold—and the same rule goes for sterling silver.
-So whether you’re contemplating a purchase or evaluating a current possession, it’s well worth determining if your silverware is composed of real sterling silver, and not merely silver-plated or plain old stainless steel.
-Given that the current prices of silver hover at or above $18 per ounce, you could either be setting yourself up for a large investment or sitting on some pretty valuable stuff.
+So whether you’re contemplating a purchase or evaluating a current possession, it’s well worth determining if your silverware is composed of real sterling silver and not merely silver-plated or plain old stainless steel.
+Given that the price of silver hovers around $16 per ounce, you could either be setting yourself up for a large investment or sitting on some pretty valuable stuff.

 Contrary to what one may think, even if silverware is said to be "real" sterling, it's not purely so.
 Unadulterated sterling silver is actually too soft to eat with, and wouldn't stand up well to frequent use.
 Thus, "genuine" sterling-silver flatware is usually an alloy—a mixture of 92.5% sterling and copper, another, more durable metal.

 Common stand-ins for sterling silverware are typically composed of stainless-steel, over which a thin layer of silver (or chrome or nickel) has been applied (plated) to give the impression of genuine sterling silver, but with higher resistance to corrosion, rust, and tarnish.
 (It's actually very pretty and looks real, too.)
 Plated flatware is more affordable than genuine sterling silverware cutlery but can still look remarkably like the real thing.

 Here's how to tell if you're sitting on a silver mine, or if your great aunt's "heirloom" silverware is, well, anything but.